July 9, 2025 | Selling

 Do You Pay Tax When You Sell Farmland?

 The short answer is yes, but you won’t always have to pay a full amount.
 When you sell Farmland for more than you paid for it, the Government sees this difference as “profit,” and that “profit” is called Capital Gains.
-In Canada, Capital Gains on farmland are usually taxable.
+In Canada, Capital Gains on farmland is usually taxable.

 So, how does this work?
 Here is a common circumstance to break things down:

 Let’s say you bought a 10-acre property for the price of $300,000 five years ago.
-Now that you are looking into selling, you have been informed that this land is now highly desirable due to the expansion of the nearby town.
+Now that you are looking to sell, you have been informed that this land is highly desirable due to the nearby town’s expansion.
 The Realtor provides an Opinion of Value that reads $600,000.
-You list and sell the property shortly after for asking ($600,000), and the difference between the original purchase price and the new sold price is $300,000.
+You list and sell the property shortly after for asking ($600,000), and the difference between the original purchase price and the new sold price is $300,000.This difference is called Capital Gains, which is the amount of profit you will be taxed depending on how much you’ve profited off of your farmland.

 However, you will NOT pay tax on the entire $300,000; instead, you will register some of this amount as taxable income, which will be taxed.
 Now, this may not be the happy answer you were looking for, so let’s switch gears and focus on avoiding and reducing Capital Gains tax in Ontario.